philopian/__WEBPACK-STARTER-KIT__/README.md

 - If you are using VSCode there are some files that are hidden so that the folder structure looks a little cleaner, if you want to show all or some open up the .vscode/settings.json and take a look under the "files.exclude"

-- There is a bower.json file if there are some dependencies that can't be found on npm??
+- There is a bower.json file for some dependencies that can't be found on npm